dapplets/dapplets-eth-example/README.md

 We define **Overlay** as a place where a user can do something with parsed data, connect to core dapplet's functions through the **dapplet bridge** and manage augmentation parameters.
 It is an impotrant part of the application but it runs in another environment and published as a separate module.
 In the most cases we use **React** as one of the most popular frameworks.
 But you can use a framework that you prefer or the pure javascript or typescript.

 **Contract** does not connect directly with other modules and may located outside of the dapplet.
-But this simple **Etherium** contract created only for this dapplet.
+But this simple **Ethereum** contract created only for this dapplet.
 So it's comfortable to place it here.

 Let'a look at the each module.